 - 1. Perform an appropriate observed patient and family-centered history of a patient with a core psychiatric condition\ (see List 1). - 2.
-Select and interpret investigations with respect to a patient with a core psychiatric condition\ (see List 1). - 3.
-Demonstrate the ability to develop a basic treatment plan for a patient with a core psychiatric condition\ (see List 1). - 4.
-Demonstrate competency in performing a suicide risk assessment on a patient. - 5.
-Participate in the care of a patient with a core psychiatric condition\ (see List 1). - 6.
-Demonstrate awareness of the diagnostic groups related to the core psychiatric disorders\ (see List 1). - 7.
-Demonstrate awareness of the etiology of the core psychiatric conditions\ (see List 1). - 8.
-Describe the rationale, principles, indications, contra-indications, and complications related to pharmacotherapy (such as: antidepressants, antipsychotics, anxiolytics, mood stabilizers, hypnotics, stimulants). - 9.
-Describe the rationale, principles, indications, contra-indications, and complications related to ECT. - 10.
-Describe the rationale, principles, indications, contra-indications, and complications related to psychotherapy. - 11.
-Recognize non-psychiatric health conditions in a patient and derive a differential diagnosis. - 12.
-Identify initial management plan of a non-psychiatric health condition in a patient. - 13.
-Perform an accurate mental status examination. - 14.
-Participate in providing psychoeducation/counselling to patients/family members. - 15.
-Participate in obtaining informed consent (under supervision). - 16.
-Identify the elements of capacity. - 17.
+Develop an appropriate differential diagnosis for a patient presenting with psychiatric symptoms. - 3.
+Select and interpret investigations with respect to a patient with a core psychiatric condition\ (see List 1). - 4.
+Demonstrate the ability to develop a basic treatment plan for a patient with a core psychiatric condition\ (see List 1). - 5.
+Demonstrate competency in performing a suicide risk assessment on a patient. - 6.
+Participate in the care of a patient with a core psychiatric condition\ (see List 1). - 7.
+Demonstrate awareness of the diagnostic groups related to the core psychiatric disorders\ (see List 1). - 8.
+Demonstrate awareness of the etiology of the core psychiatric conditions\ (see List 1). - 9.
+Describe the rationale, principles, indications, contra-indications, and complications related to pharmacotherapy (such as: antidepressants, antipsychotics, anxiolytics, mood stabilizers, hypnotics, stimulants). - 10.
+Describe the rationale, principles, indications, contra-indications, and complications related to ECT. - 11.
+Describe the rationale, principles, indications, contra-indications, and complications related to psychotherapy. - 12.
+Recognize non-psychiatric health conditions in a patient and derive a differential diagnosis. - 13.
+Identify initial management plan of a non-psychiatric health condition in a patient. - 14.
+Perform an accurate mental status examination. - 15.
+Participate in providing psychoeducation/counselling to patients/family members. - 16.
+Participate in obtaining informed consent (under supervision).

+- 17. Identify the elements of capacity. - 18.
 Promptly identify emergency situations and respond appropriately.